 Degree Honors: At least 60 credits must be earned at Georgian Court University to be eligible for degree honors.
-(Only credits taken at Georgian Court, a minimum of 60, will be used in this evaluation.)
-Students in a Georgian Court degree-completion program at Brookdale’s Hazlet location, a Rowan College of South Jersey campus, or at an off-campus RN-to-B.S.N. program site must earn at least 48 credits at Georgian Court University in courses graded A–F to be eligible for degree honors.
+Students in a Georgian Court degree-completion program at a Brookdale location, a Rowan College of South Jersey campus, or an off-campus RN-to-B.S.N. program site must earn at least 48 credits at Georgian Court University in courses graded A–F to be eligible for degree honors.
 The bachelor’s degree is awarded with honors to students who meet the following minimum requirements: 3.6 cumulative grade point average (CGPA)–cum laude, 3.75 CGPA–magna cum laude and 3.9 CGPA–summa cum laude.

 University Honors: Students who have completed the University Honors Program will earn the designation of “University Honors” on their transcripts.

 Academic Excellence Award: This award is presented to the member of the senior class who has attained the highest GCU grade point average and completed at least 96 GCU credits graded A–F. Students with one or more reported academic dishonesty violation(s) are ineligible.
 Should there be a GPA tie, the awardee will be the student who completed the highest number of GCU credits graded A–F. If more than one student has attained the same highest GPA with the same number of A–F graded credits earned at GCU, then each of those students will be recognized.